bguell/Crayfish-are-naive-to-invasive-swamp-eels/README.md

 **INTRODUCTION**

 This repository contains raw data and scripts associated with the manuscript in preparation entitled "Invasive swamp eels do not elicit antipredator behavior in a native crayfish with collapsing populations".
+Additional videos related to this work and cited within the published manuscript can be found here: https://doi.org/10.6084/m9.figshare.27629967.v1

 **Abstract**